chinapumpkin/web/README.md

 [Find out how to start/stop your WowzaMediaServer here](http://www.wowza.com/forums/content.php?217#startService)

-## Step 3 - Streaming to the Wowza Media Server
+## Streaming to the Wowza Media Server

 Start the app called "MobileserviceTool" on your phone.
 Normally, you should see the video from the front camera of the phone as soon as the app starts.
 Fill the fields login and password with the username and password you chose earlier in the `publish.password` file.